Key takeaways:

 • Tuberculosis: Night sweats can be a sign of tuberculosis.
 If you wake up regularly drenched in sweat, in addition to experiencing a shortage of breath, loss of weight, and persistent coughing, your doctor may suspect tuberculosis.

-• Medications: certain medications like antidepressants, beta-blockers, insulin, hormone replacement therapy, viagra, and prednisolone may cause excessive sweating at night.
+• Medications: Certain medications like antidepressants, beta-blockers, insulin, hormone replacement therapy, viagra, and prednisolone may cause excessive sweating at night.

 • Cancer: Night sweat is a common symptom found in cancer patients and even survivors.
 This night sweats may arise due to surgery, radiation therapy, and certain cancer medications.